-My approach was, I’ll get round to it one day and it will all be OK.
+My approach was, I’ll get round to finding the best savings account for kids one day and it will all be OK.
 Well that one day never happened and you would be surprised just how quickly things like applying for university or putting a deposit down on a place to live come round.
 Years literally fly by when you are a parent and I really wish I’d have prioritised looking into kids savings a whole lot earlier than I did.

 At one point I had children at possibly the most expensive ends of the parenting journey.
 With one heading off to university and 2 young children in nursery it really bought it home to me that you really don’t know what is in your future and having a child savings plan can only be a good idea.

 There was a time when I was a single parent that I thought I would only ever have one child and I would always work 9-5 and pretty much that was how my life was going to look.
 Well, things really changed didn’t they and now I have 3 children and I am self employed.
 If I had of thought about kids savings when my eldest was a baby some things, like when he went to university or learnt to drive, wouldn’t have been quite so much of a financial strain.

 I’m a little more savvy these days and as soon as both the girls arrived, I went to the bank and looked into opening a bank account for a baby before they were a few months old.
 I have a direct debit set up for each account and pay a small amount in each month.
 It quickly mounts up and they will have enough to help them with driving lessons or paying a deposit for a flat when they move out.
 It’s a huge peace of mind knowing they will have some kids savings to get them started when they are older, and I really wish this had of been something I had of realised 20 years ago!